kode4food/interpol/README.md

 ```

 ## Current Status
-The project was just started, so there's still quite a bit to do.
+The grammar has stabilized.
+The run-time library is still under development, particularly formatting generators.
+Optimizations still need to be made.
 Check [the TODO document](doc/TODO.md) for an idea of what's to come.

 ## Installation
 A pre-built version of the parser is already included.
 If you'd like to build it yourself then you can do so by issuing the following command from the package's top-level directory: